Emulation of stochastic simulators using generalized lambda models: Introduction

 The paper is organized as follows.
-In \Cref{sec:GLD,sec:PCE}, we briefly review generalized lambda distributions and polynomial chaos expansions, which are the two main elements constituting the generalized lambda model.
+In \Cref{sec:GLD,sec:PCE}, we briefly review GLDs and PCEs, which are the two main elements constituting the GLaM.
 In \Cref{sec:SGLaM}, we recap the GLaM framework and introduce the maximum conditional likelihood estimator.
-Then, we present the algorithm developed to find an appropriate starting point to optimize the likelihood, and to design ad-hoc truncation schemes for the polynomial chaos expansions of distribution parameters.
+Then, we present the algorithm developed to find an appropriate starting point to optimize the likelihood, and to design ad hoc truncation schemes for the PCEs of distribution parameters.
 In \Cref{sec:examples}, we validate the proposed method on two analytical examples and two case studies in mathematical finance and epidemiology, respectively, to showcase its capability to tackle real problems.
 Finally, we summarize the main findings of the paper and provide an outlook for future research in \Cref{sec:conclusions}.